Skip to main content

 3. Click the Data model drop-down and choose Vulnerability.

-4. Click More and select the Status attribute.
+4. Click Add inputs, select the Status attribute, and then click Add.

 How the input changes data